bitsofinfo/hazelcast-consul-discovery-spi/README.md

 * If you don't want to use the built in Consul registration, just specify the `DoNothingRegistrator` (see below) in your hazelcast discovery-strategy XML config.
 This will require you to run your own Consul agent that defines the hazelcast service.

-* If using self-registration, specify `LocalDiscoveryNodeRegistrator` which additionally supports:
+* If using self-registration, either `LocalDiscoveryNodeRegistrator` or `ExplicitIpPortRegistrator` which additionally support:
     * Automatic registration of the hazelcast instance with Consul
     * Custom Consul health-check script/interval to validate Hazelcast instance healthly
     * Control which IP is published as the service-address with Consul